tamalsaha/voyager-http-cert/README.md

 ## Create Certificate

 7. Create a secret to provide ACME user email.
-Run the following command:
+Change the email to a valid email address and run the following command:

 ```console
 kubectl create secret generic acme-account --from-literal=ACME_EMAIL=me@example.com